-Server name must match the specified entry exactly: When selected, the server name must match exactly the server name found on the certificate.
+- Server name must match the specified entry exactly: When selected, the server name must match exactly the server name found on the certificate.
 The server name should include the complete domain name (for example, Servername.Domain name).
-The server name can include all characters, including special characters.
-Domain name must end with the specified entry: When selected, the server name identifies a domain, and the certificate must have a server name that belongs to this domain or to one of its subdomains (for example, zeelans.com, where the server is blueberry. zeelans.com).
-NOTE : These parameters should be obtained from the administrator.
-Certificate Options To obtain a certificate for TLS authentication, select one of the following: Use my smart card: Select if the certificate resides on a smart card.
-Use the certificate issued to this computer: Selects a certificate that resides in the machine store.
-Use a user certificate on this computer: Click Select to choose a certificate that resides on this computer.
+The server name can include all characters, including special characters. - Domain name must end with the specified entry: When selected, the server name identifies a domain, and the certificate must have a server name that belongs to this domain or to one of its subdomains (for example, zeelans.com, where the server is blueberry.zeelans.com).

+NOTE: These parameters should be obtained from the administrator.

+Certificate Options

+To obtain a certificate for TLS authentication, select one of the following:

+- Use my smart card: Select if the certificate resides on a smart card. - Use the certificate issued to this computer: Selects a certificate that resides in the machine store. - Use a user certificate on this computer: Click Select to choose a certificate that resides on this computer.

 NOTE: The Intel® PROSet/Wireless WiFi Connection Utility supports machine certificates.
 However, they are not displayed in the certificate listings.

-Notes about Certificates: The specified identity should match the Issued to identity in the certificate and should be registered on the authentication server (for example, RADIUS server) that is used by the authentication server.
+Notes about Certificates: The specified identity should match the Issued to identity in the certificate and should be registered on the authentication server (for example, RADIUS server) that is used by the authenticator.
+Your certificate must be valid with respect to the authentication server.
 This requirement depends on the authentication server and generally means that the authentication server must know the issuer of your certificate as a Certificate Authority.
 Use the same user name you used to log in when the certificate was installed.
-Back View the prior page in the Profile Wizard.
-Next View the next page in the Profile Wizard.
-If more security information is required then the next step of the Security Settings is displayed.